 Table of Contents

-Well, it is not hard for you to pick up signs from someone who neglects you for his work.
-Dating a workaholic is something that girlfriends usually avoid, because they like their partners to pamper them and give them attention.
-But love works in mysterious ways and you have to adjust with what you’ve signed up for.
-Here are the signs of a workaholic –
+Well, it is not hard for you to pick up signs from someone who neglects you for his work and admitting, “My boyfriend is a workaholic”.
+Dating a workaholic is something that girlfriends usually avoid at all costs because they like their partners to pamper them and give them attention.
+I mean, that’s the point of relationships right?
+Sharing love, spending quality time, and finding ways to be with each other?

 - Work is always their priority: The need to succeed and keep striving for more is what drives them towards their work and gets them addicted to it.
 They might try to console you by saying that you are their priority, but isn’t it obvious what it actually is?

 - They get paranoid when they don’t work: Whether they are sick or on holiday, the fact that they are not working agitates them and makes them nervous and fidgety